ztyyLV/web-twain-docs/info/schedule/Stable.md

  - Bug Fix: On MacOS, images in the viewer were sometimes lost when waking up from sleep mode.
  - Bug Fix: Incorrect error message when using camera function with UseLocalService set to true.
  - Bug Fix: Unchecking checkboxes did not trigger the onbufferchanged event.
- - Bug Fix: Failed to load dll when trying to upload images.
+ - Bug Fix: Failed to load dll for PDF decoding or encoding when using v17.x SDK with an older version image.dll file
  - Bug Fix: Edited images not showing correctly in Image Editor.
  - Bug Fix: Images failed to display in print window.
  - Bug Fix: The image was not displayed correctly in landscape mode when printing from Image Editor.